rachel-frederiksen/RachelF-Portfolio/final_project_2_RachelFrederiksen.md

 I was happy to see that my audience was clear to my respondents through the presentation itself.
 I know I will need to pick a really strong title to assist in that, and I am considering asking the three of them again for a mini-interview about some options that I have just for consistency sake since they viewed the presentation without any formal title.
 I think this shows that my topic has a clear story, both chronologically by starting at the enaction of the Taft-Hartley Act in the 40s and concluding in unionization efforts today, but also that it all seems to fit together.
 Hopefully my in-class presentation will also convey that same story, albiet shorter.

-*Project Changes:* the pop-up labels, highlighting the 113-day strike, adjusting the order of the statistics and their corresponding visualizations, and tying in more text-context in the conflict section rather than an additional visualization
+*Project Changes:* the pop-up labels, highlighting the 113-day strike, adjusting the order of the statistics and their corresponding visualizations, and tying in more text-context in the conflict section rather than an additional visualization.